TWiStErRob/twisterrob.github.io/_posts/2015-04-13-android-full-thread-dump.md

 ### Step 1: Always available debugger break entry point
 If you want a thread dump you probably have a deadlock in your code in which case it might not be trivial to know when and where to stop the code execution.
 You'll need to start a background thread in your app so that you can stop the execution any time and be able to mess around in immediate mode too.

-There's a "Pause Program" action available in IntelliJ IDEA's Debug view:
+There's a <mark>Pause Program</mark> action available in IntelliJ IDEA's Debug view:
 !["Pause Program" action in IDEA's Debug View](data:image/png;base64,
 	iVBORw0KGgoAAAANSUhEUgAAAcsAAAC9CAMAAADr0KYdAAAABGdBTUEAALGPC/xhBQAAAAFzUkdC
 	AK7OHOkAAACKUExURcbP4M3W5u3t7JycnMrT4/Pz8729vfDw8P///9DZ6d/f3fLw7Nra2c/Pz9TU